chassing/linux-sysadmin-interview-questions/README.md

 * Tell me about a creative way that you've used SSH?
 * You have deleted by error a running script, what could you do to restore it?
 * What will happen on 19 January 2038?
+* How to reboot server when reboot command is not responding?

 ####[[⬆]](#toc) <a name='demo'>Demo Time:</a>